 Organizational space as sites of contention: Unravelling relations of dis/order in a psychiatric hospital

 Scholars in organization studies have long considered how architecture matters for organization (Borch, 2009; Dale and Burrell, 2008; Kornberger and Clegg, 2004), investigating how physical spaces facilitate and/or inhibit the people and organizational practices they contain (Baldry, 1999; Baldry and Barnes, 2012; Dale, 2005; Halford and Leonard, 2006).
 While in many early studies, as Taylor and Spicer (2007: 325) point out, architecture was cast as stable and fixed, recent scholarship encourages a less deterministic and more processual approach to understanding the performative and unruly aspects of organizational space (Best and Hindmarsh, 2019; Beyes and Steyaert, 2012; Cnossen and Bencherki, 2018; Jones et al., 2004; Ratner, 2019; Stephenson et al., 2020; Wasserman and Frenkel, 2015).
 Struggling to reconcile these and other approaches in order to overcome what is considered a growing conceptual fragmentation in the field, scholars have offered integrative or wayfinding frameworks (Beyes and Holt, 2020; Stephenson et al., 2020; Taylor and Spicer, 2007; Weinfurtner and Seidl, 2018).
-However, despite the insightful overviews, the attempts to synthesize continue rather than serving to settle the debates.
+However, despite the insightful overviews, the attempts to synthesize continue rather than settle the debates.

 A recent paper by Sivunen and Putnam (2020) takes a different approach to the question of organizational space, inviting a specific focus on the interplay or ‘tensions’ between order and disorder.
 While proposing to consider the simultaneity of order and disorder in organizing is not new (Cooper, 1986; Cooren and Caïdor, 2019; Kuhn and Burk, 2014; Munro, 2001; Putnam, 2019; Vásquez et al., 2016), we take inspiration from such work to investigate relations of dis/order in a newly built psychiatric hospital designed to have ‘healing architecture’.
 Answering Putnam’s (2019: 35) call for including ‘bodies, space and places, that may lead to different types of tension in the interplay between order/disorder’, we revitalize Mary Douglas’ (1966) work on purity and danger.
 For Douglas (1966: 3), the relationships between space and meaning, order and disorder are tied to broader systems of classification and the conflicting efforts to make the world ‘conform to an idea’.
 What constitutes a source of order for some may be experienced as a site of disorder for others.